bazhenov/tango-rust-week-slides/slides.md

 # Conclusion

-- computers were never designed to reproduce performance
+- Computers were never designed to reproduce performance
-- performance measurements are not i.i.d.
+- Performance measurements are not i.i.d.
-- compare apples to apples
+- Compare apples to apples

 <!--
 it's almost impossible to separate algorithm performance from state of hardware and OS